On Israeli Crimes in Africa and Western Media

 Africa, September 2010

 Avigdor Lieberman was having fun.
 He did visit Ethiopia, Angola, Nigeria, Uganda and Kenya.
-The Israeli involvement in Africa wasn’t new.
-For years, secret funding from the United States CIA had been channeled by American trade unions to the Histadrut labor federation in Israel, and from it to Africa to finance various activities.
+The Israeli involvement in Africa wasn't new.
+For years, CIA funds were channeled by American trade unions to the Histadrut Labor Federation in Israel, and from it to Africa to finance various activities.
 The money was used to post an impressive array of Mossad agents in the African states, a list which includes later arch-spies David Kimche, Reuven Merhav and Nahum Admoni.
 Israel gives strategic value to countries of the Horn of Africa - Ethiopia, Kenya and Sudan - which control the shipping lanes to Eilat and are close to Egypt, Yemen and Saudi Arabia.
 Along the years, Israelis were involved in coups d'etat in Uganda and Zanzibar and in the civil wars of Angola, Liberia, Sierra Leone and the Ivory Coast.
 It aided also the controversial regimes in Equatorial Guinea and the two Congo republics.

 "The purpose of my visit is to demonstrate an Israeli presence in Africa," Lieberman said.
 "I want to tell the leaders I meet that Africa is important to Israel.
 We must not neglect them, especially in view of the efforts by countries like Iran to influence them and establish themselves there."
 At the time of his visit, almost all Israeli activity in Africa was related to weapons trafficking.

 As of September 2010, seven Israelis, all ex-military men, are behind bars in four countries on gunrunning charges.
 All been licensed by Israel's Defense Ministry.